 Phase 2 consists of property protection works at The Oaks, Pines Cottage and Iron Gate Lodge.
 This consists of the construction of flood gates, walls and raised drives.
 All works for Phase 2 are now complete.

 Phase 3 involves connection of the pipe underneath the railway line between Exeter St David’s and Waterloo.
 Discussions are currently ongoing with Network Rail with regard to how this is best procured and how the risks to the rail network are managed.
 Works are anticipated to commence in October 2019.
 Phase 4 will connect to this section of works as soon as practicable once the rail crossing is in place.

-Phase 4 consists of the installation of the 1050mm diameter pipe.
-Starting at Metcombe Cottage, the pipe will be installed up to and connected into the railway crossing installed as part pf Phase 3.
+Phase 4 consists of the installation of the 1050mm diameter pipe, and the channels which feed into it.
+Starting at Metcombe Cottage, the pipe will be installed up to and connected into the railway crossing installed as part of Phase 3.
 The pipe will continue north of the railway, across Green lane and into Wells Avenue heading northwards through Warwick Close.
 The pipe will pass through the corner of the Wainhomes site, into the Parish Council’s play area and head north towards the Youth Centre.
-It will re-enter the Wainhomes site before travelling north to Station Road and the fields behind Mount View.
-Works are due to take place in 2020.
+It will re-enter the Wainhomes site before travelling north to cross Station Road before entering the fields behind Mount View, where a swale and bund will be constructed to route flood flows into the new culvert.
+Works are currently planned due to take place in 2020.